+Hello!
 The Primary Art class was founded by me, Emily Gopaul.
 My pronouns are she/her/hers and I am London born and of Indo-Guyanese decent.
 I am an artist, art teacher, primary art consultant & advocate for art in education.
 I am always happy to hear from people interested in art education or any of the issues surrounding my interests and work, for work opportunities, advice, conversation or collaborations – Contact me here.

-I believe that all primary children are entitled to opportunities to engage with art, culture and creativity, and that this should be supported by the education system, cultural institutions and government initiatives.
+I believe that all children are entitled to opportunities to engage with art, culture and creativity, and that this should be supported by the education system, cultural institutions and government initiatives.

-I advocate an art provision in schools that is genuinely inspiring and diverse, one which sparks a genuine love of art and experiences of creativity.
-I understand the pressures schools and teachers face and I endeavour to support them in the best ways I can.
-I firmly believe that teachers who are in touch with their own creativity and wellbeing, can best lead and design exciting art opportunities.
+I advocate an art education provision in schools and galleries that is genuinely inspiring and diverse, one which sparks a love of art and experiences of creativity.
+I also understand the pressures schools and teachers face and I endeavour to support them in the best ways I can.
+I firmly believe that individuals who are in touch with their own creativity and wellbeing, can best lead and design exciting art opportunities.
 Through the content I create and work with organisations such as Tate or BBC Teach, as well as directly though consultancy in schools and sharing CPD events I proactively support this.

 As well as working directly with schools, my consultancy and advocacy work has included articles on the Guardian Teacher Network, blogposts for organisations such as Rescue Our Schools, CPD events and work with Tate and BBC Learning.
 I am available for all types or primary art education related input and I am an NSEAD registered Primary Art consultant.

 I created this video as an extension to my presentation at the June 2020 NSEAD national conference around Cultural Capital and its current relevance.
 Here I am speaking about how primary school art and design leaders can reclaim the term and meet the needs of their school communities post COVID and BLM.